The World’s First Marijuana BreathalyzersJanuary 10, 2020 • 09 am

 Hound Labs have developed a marijuana breathalyzer test — similar to those testing for alcohol consumption — that will be able to determine whether someone is stoned up to three hours after smoking.
 The Hound device is designed to detect both marijuana and alcohol in human breath, with an estimated cost of $600 to $800.

 Two Canadian companies, SannTek and Cannabix Technologies Inc., are also competing to release breathalyzer tests in 2020 and boast that their devices provide fast results.
-Company engineers at Cannabix have been fast tracking the development of its THC Breath Analyzer, which are planned to sell for $1,000 to $1,500.
+Company engineers at Cannabix have been fast tracking the development of its THC Breath Analyzer, which is planned to sell for $1,000 to $1,500.

 These new devices will be particularly helpful to law enforcement who don't have a roadside drug testing tool of this kind.
 Police agencies in California are zeroing in on ways to test drivers impaired by marijuana and other drugs, ever since voters legalized recreational marijuana.